Fundamental Limits of Quantum Sensors for Gravitational Wave Detection: Discussion and Conclusions

 \section{Discussion and Conclusions}

-We have derived how gravitational waves couple to quantum systems through three distinct mechanisms, and shown that this coupling---not the sensor's quantum performance---is the primary factor determining whether a given quantum technology can contribute to gravitational wave detection.
-The analysis spans the observable frequency spectrum from millihertz to kilohertz, with additional consideration of the mid-band gap and the nanohertz regime.
-Three coupling mechanisms exist, with transducer gains differing by up to $10^{35}$.
+We have derived how gravitational waves couple to quantum systems through three distinct mechanisms, with transducer gains differing by up to $10^{35}$, and shown that this coupling---not the sensor's quantum performance---determines whether a given quantum technology can contribute.
+The analysis spans the observable spectrum from millihertz to kilohertz, with the mid-band gap and the nanohertz regime.
 This hierarchy produces the following results.

 \emph{First}, direct quantum detection through internal atomic coupling is limited by a transducer gain $G_A = 2.4\times 10^{-20}$ at millihertz frequencies---a value derived from the complete three-dimensional matrix element, not from dimensional analysis.
 The exact vanishing of the first-order energy shift for $J = 0$ clock states (Wigner--Eckart theorem) forces the leading signal to second order in $h_0$, compounding the $\sim\!10^{35}$ gap relative to light-propagation interferometry.
 Even polar molecules, which evade the selection rule and recover 70 orders of magnitude over atomic clocks, remain 31 orders short.